What You Need to Know About Flying Your Drone in Cold, Winter Weather | Battery Care and Best Practices for Flying in the Cold

 Because the cold weather will shorten your battery life, make sure to avoid flying for very long.

-To enable shorter flights, make sure to plan ahead and know exactly what you want to shoot.
+To prepare shorter flights, make sure to plan ahead and know exactly what you want to shoot.
 This way you can go up, get your shot, and get down without risking a crash due to battery failure.

 Frozen thumbs can be just as risky for a safe flight as frozen batteries.
-Remember that it’s not just your drone you have to take care of, but the pilot as well—meaning, yourself of course. 🙂

 We recommend buying gloves made just for flying in the winter, which will allow you to keep your hands warm but also maintain enough sensitivity for flying.

-Alternately, you can buy a transmitter glove like the one sold by Amazon pictured below.
 Yes, it looks a little funny, but weigh that against keeping your hands toasty and limber while keeping your thousand-dollar drone up in the air.
 Seems like a small price to pay.

 drone-transmitter-glove

 Hovering is one more way to help your batteries warm up before flying.
-Here is what Mad_Angler1 wrote on our community forum regarding how long it took to heat up his Mavic’s batteries while hovering:

 Do you have enough feeling in your fingers to fly competently?
 Are you confident that you can control your drone in these conditions?
-Hovering presents a good opportunity for making sure you’re ready to fly.

 drone-cold-weather-flying